 - R1.
-The Institute ensures the Major Superior has education, training, and/or experience in the impact of child sexual abuse and how to promote healing for survivors. - R2.
+The Major Superior has education, training, and/or experience in the impact of child sexual abuse and how to promote healing for survivors. - R2.
 The Major Superior can describe the Institute's civil and ecclesiastical reporting requirements. - R3.
 The Major Superior can describe how he collaborates and communicates with the review board. - R4.
 The Institute has a written transition plan to ensure standards are maintained and critical information is not lost following changes in leadership, which should include, at minimum: - a.
 A review of all allegations of sexual abuse and boundary violations from the previous five years; - b.
-A review of all current Safety Plans, including risk evaluations, since the last Accreditation; and - c.
-The status of the Institute in the Accreditation process as well as the expiration of the current Accreditation. - R5.
-The Institute documents a one-time review of the personnel files of all living current Members for any possible allegations of sexual abuse of a minor. - R6.
-The Institute ensures documentation of all allegations, reports, and responses concerning the sexual abuse of minors, including those identified in the R5 "one-time review" is accessible to the Major Superior and his successors.
+A review of all current Safety Plans, including risk evaluations, since the last Accreditation; - c.
+Information about the review board, including primary contact; and - d.
+The status of the Institute in the Accreditation process as well as the expiration date of the current Accreditation. - R5.
+Institute documents a one-time review of the personnel files of all living current Members for any possible allegations of sexual abuse of a minor. - R6.
+The Institute ensures documentation of all allegations, reports, and responses concerning the sexual abuse of minors, including those identified in the R5 "one-time review", is accessible to the Major Superior and his successors.